The 179D Deduction

 Who can claim the 179D deduction?

-What if I don’t pay Prevailing Wage?
+What if I didn't pay Prevailing Wage?

-We do the energy modeling for you to determine the level of energy efficiency as part of our standard consulting process. d
+We do the energy modeling for you to determine the level of energy efficiency as part of our standard consulting process.

 Does it have to be new construction?